Bim: Plot

 In a flashback, Bim is in a bar sitting and listening to music when approached by Goldteeth.
 Goldteeth tells Bim that he heard he's looking for him, but Bim gets scared and tells Goldteeth he wants no trouble and that he was only talking big.
 Goldteeth calls his girlfriend Suzy and asks if Bim is the one planning for his head and she confirms and Bim tells her to tell him that he was only joking with her.
 Goldteeth then makes a slight cut in Bim's forehead and tells him to remember who put it there.
 Back in the present-day, The Captain says he knew Goldteeth when he was a child and they share a laugh about it.
 The Captain tells Bim he should stop being called "Bim Bim".
 Bim tells him his real name is Bim Singh and The Captain says that he remembers who his father was and asks about his family.
 Bim reveals that his mother died three years ago and he could not go because he would be dead if he set foot in Caroni County again, and he says that his sister and brother-in-law moved to Venezuela and that he has no family left.
 The Captain tells him he also has no family and that family ties down a man and it is better to be alone.
 The Captain suggests he should be called Bim (pronounced Bim like dim).

 In another scene in the Police Commissioner's office, Detective Jones tells the Police Commissioner about a boatload of illegal Grenadian immigrants found off the coast of Cedros who were waiting for someone to pick them up and that The Captain is a suspect, however, there is no evidence to prove it.

 Back in Caroni County, Jalwat Singh, a distant relative of Bhagwan Singh and Bim, is campaigning against Charlie who now goes by Baba Charlie.
 However, even though the people dislike Charlie, they fear more the instability of what could happen when they get independence and the Blacks take over, and Jalwat says that Charlie is using race to control them.
 Late in the night, Charlie's men set fire to Jalwat's house and car, and Jalwat and his family barely escape.

 Back in Cedros, The Captain reveals he knows Constable Joseph is a traitor ratting them out to the police.
-He tells the men that he plans on taking Constable Joseph out on a boat ride in the night and says that if he disappears, to tell anyone who asks that they have not seen him in weeks.
+He tells the men that he plans to take Constable Joseph on a boat ride in the night and says that if he disappears, to tell anyone who asks that they have not seen him in weeks.